sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

   - Advice and templates on how to introduce Sourcegraph to your engineering organization

 ### Managed SMTP

-> NOTE: This feature is currently undergoing a staged rollout.

 All Sourcegraph Cloud instances are provisioned with a Sourcegraph-managed SMTP server through a [third-party provider](https://about.sourcegraph.com/terms/subprocessors) for transactional email delivery.
 Email capabilities power features like: